AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 Remember when referencing variables or functions within the scope of the `render()` method be sure to reference `this` or you will get a runtime error with your component.

+### Nesting other custom elements

+In the case where your new component has a dependency on another component, see the [litElement docs](https://lit-element.polymer-project.org/guide/use#use) for referencing another component in your code.

 ### Custom element definition

 There should never be a reason to edit this.